lousousa/photoshop-adjustment-layer/README.md

 ## Apply Adjustment Layers to Layers Group

-This Adobe Photoshop script utility performs the merging of one or more adjustment layers into a layers group.
+This Adobe Photoshop script utility performs a merging of one or more adjustment layers into a layers group.

 ### Demonstration
 ![demo](https://user-images.githubusercontent.com/2921281/234687312-b8d60447-b988-41da-bcd7-ee4ba8909780.gif)